MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/design.md

  ![Local rotations layer](~/media/local_rotations_layer.PNG)

-**Exercise:** come back to the [previous tutorial](xref:microsoft.quantum.libraries.machine-learning.basics) and with the help of the [API documentation](link to the API) write the structure of the model declaring individually the gates like in the example of this page.

 ## What's next?
  Try different structures in the examples provided by the samples.
 Do you see any changes in the performance of the model?
 In the next tutorial, [`Load your own datasets`](xref:microsoft.quantum.libraries.machine-learning.load) you will learn how to load datasets to try and explore new architectures of classifiers.